Information for suppliers about Payment Cards

 - The Payment Card is given back to the customer.

-- The Payment Card is generally valid for only four days from the date it was issued or approved.
+- The Payment Card is generally valid for only 3 days.

 What to do if a Payment Card transaction is declined